In Libya, Violence is a Tool of the Political Process

 Examples like these suggest that violence as a tool of the political process has its limits too.
 So does the fact that 85 percent of Libyans still believe that democracy is the best form of government, according to a poll from the National Democratic Institute.
 The potential for a more peaceful political process exists.
 While many questions remain about what shape Libya’s new government will take, strong consensus actually exists on issues that can often be the most divisive, including minority rights, federalism, Islam.
 Perhaps the availability of new tools and venues for political action can help realize Libya’s democratic potential?

 Earlier this year, I had the privilege of contributing to building the world’s first national mobile voter registration system in Libya.
 The system comprises a suite of tools designed to facilitate more inclusive elections and provides a new channel for Libyans to peacefully influence the political process.
-While registration was lower than hoped for—the system has registered 1.5 million citizens, approximately 45 percent of the voting age population—since February—that the system was able to even achieve these figures in a country with unstable infrastructure, a widely dispersed populace, and an electorate whose exposure to the democratic process has been limited speaks to its potential as a new tool in the political process.
+While registration was lower than hoped for—the system has registered 1.5 million citizens, approximately 45 percent of the voting-age population—since February—that the system was able to even achieve these figures in a country with unstable infrastructure, a widely dispersed populace, and an electorate whose exposure to the democratic process has been limited speaks to its potential as a new tool in the political process.
 Moreover, during the registration periods, often a single phone was used to register numerous voters; individuals were helping one another in their communities to ensure they would have the opportunity to make their voices heard in the upcoming elections.

 The demand for a more peaceful political process exists too.
 But elections alone will not secure peace and prosperity for Libya.
-Fortunately beyond what makes the headlines, there are many Libyans dedicated to the reconstruction, rather than destruction, of their country.
-Volunteerism and involvement in civil society organization in Libya are burgeoning.
+Fortunately, beyond what makes the headlines, there are many Libyans dedicated to the reconstruction, rather than destruction, of their country.
+Volunteerism and involvement in civil society organizations in Libya are burgeoning.
 The members of Libya’s High National Elections Committee with whom I worked on the voter registration system were all volunteers who stepped away from their jobs to dedicate time and effort to help Libya’s nascent democracy.

 Many Libyans are also eager to take advantage of opportunities to learn how they can better serve their fellow citizens and drive Libya’s movement towards peace.
 The International Organization for Migration, ACTED, and the UNDP are just some of the groups providing support through training and other means to Libyans wanting to take a hand in building their country.
-Violence can be very effective tool for bringing down governments, or for establishing and maintaining dictatorships.
+Violence can be a very effective tool for bringing down governments, or for establishing and maintaining dictatorships.
 But it offers little toward building consensus.
 While violence continues to be the primary means through which attention is brought to political concerns in Libya, with time new tools and new venues can help build trust in a more peaceful political process.